 What to Eat in Greece:

-No meal is complete without a dessert and fortunately, there are plenty of sweet treats to be found and enjoyed in the islands and the mainland of Greece.
-Travelling here you never have to wonder about what to eat in Greece dessert-wise.
+No meal is complete without a Greek dessert.
+Fortunately, there are plenty of sweet treats to be found and enjoyed in the islands and the mainland of Greece.
+Many restaurants in Athens will serve you a complimentary dessert after your main course.

 Loukoumades are the Greek answer to the doughnut.
-Instead of being circle shaped with holes in the middle though, loukoumades have a kind of dumpling style appearance.
+They have a kind of dumpling-style appearance instead of being circle shaped with holes in the middle.

 Better still, loukoumades are often stuffed and topped with sweet fillings.
 Individual portions of loukoumades come in boxes of between 12-16 pieces.
 Typically you will choose a filling sauce for the inside, and a topping sauce to cover.